Charlotte reappeared in Adam’s room, collapsing on the floor next to his bed. She clawed her way up onto the mattress, realizing he was not there.

 Alexander chuckled, pointing at his head.

 “I’ll give you a TLDR.
-Salem, Massachusetts.
 Witches.
-People wanted to do experiments based around the powers they had.
+People wanted to do experiments based around the powers they were rumored to once have.
 I, along with many other kids, were hooked up and force-fed phantons that were assigned the potential to unlock various Abilities.
 It killed many, and drove others insane, as our minds were basically hooked up to a supercomputer at the time to calculate variables on the shit—”

 “You know, this is certainly not a TLDR.”